IKEAmaker/LearnPython4Devices/README.md

 ![The Kit](https://raw.githubusercontent.com/IKEAmaker/LearnPython4Devices/master/Media/Scroll.gif)

-# Build This kit
+# Build This Kit
 If you can come to Maker Friday at the Co-Create lab and we'll help you out.
 Most of the kit can be bought from Adafruit.
-We have set up a [shopping list that covers everything needed.](http://www.adafruit.com/wishlists/482690)
+We have set up a [shopping list that covers almost everything needed.](http://www.adafruit.com/wishlists/482690) The only thing you need to add is some strips of wires.

 | How to build |               |
 | ------------- |:-------------:|